AbdurRahman22224/YOLO-Car-License-Plate-Detection/Readme.md

    pip install -r requirements.txt
    ```

-   Make sure to have the necessary versions of Python and CUDA installed if using GPU. (my is cpu based)
+   Make sure to have the necessary versions of Python and CUDA installed if using GPU. (my output is cpu based)

 3. Run the Streamlit app: